 You can configure what visit information and other patient information should appear on the visit summary.

 For example, your practice may want future appointments and orders to appear, but you may decide that allergies and care plan information should not appear on the default Patient Visit Summary.
 Also, if your practice uses the Patient Visit Summary as a lab requisition form, or to communicate encounter information with other third-parties, you may want to check the “Display ICD-10” checkbox.

-Customization Does Not Override Confidential Orders: The new customization features allow you to display or hide orders from the Patient Visit Summary report.
+Customization Does Not Override Confidential Orders: The customization features allow you to display or hide orders from the Patient Visit Summary report.
 However, if a specific order’s “Include on Patient Reports” checkbox is deselected, that order will not appear on the Patient Visit Summary even when Orders are selected.